 In 15 years of Pac-10 coaching, Somera was involved with training and mentoring 10 All-Americans and 21 All-Pac-10 award winners.
 Somera was an assistant coach at Golden West College in Huntington Beach, Calif., in 1990 before joining the Southern California staff.
 In her one season, GWC won the state championship.

 Formerly Nancy Hillman, Somera was a four-year starter for Southern California from 1985 to 1988 and was a member of the 1985 Final Four team.
 She was an All-Pac-10 selection in 1987 and 1988, and was a three-year team captain that never missed a match due to injury or illness.
 During her four years as a player, the Glendale, Calif., native set five single-season and career records.
-Somera is still ranked among the top 10 in Southern California's career records for kills, kills per game, attacks, digs, digs per game, service aces and service aces per game.
+Somera is still ranked among the top 10 in Southern California's career records for kills, attacks, digs, digs per set, service aces and service aces per set.

 During her senior season, Somera was awarded the Pac-10 Conference Gold Medal, which is given to one athlete in each sport who best demonstrates the qualities of leadership and outstanding scholastic achievement.
 She was also a four-year Scholar-Athlete Award honoree.
 In 1990, she was named to Southern California's All-Decade Team.

 Somera graduated in 1989 with a Bachelor of Arts in journalism/broadcasting, and in 1994, she earned her master's degree in education from Southern California.